MTDisbo Supported

 What rule governs IOLTA trust accounts in Montana?

-Montana IOLTA trust accounts are governed by Montana Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Montana IOLTA program.
+Montana IOLTA trust accounts are governed by Montana Rules of Professional Conduct Rules 1.15 & 1.18.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Montana IOLTA program.

 How often must Montana attorneys reconcile their IOLTA accounts?

-Montana attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Montana attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Montana attorneys retain IOLTA records?

-Montana attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Montana Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Montana attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Montana Rules of Professional Conduct Rules 1.15 & 1.18.
+Disbo keeps all of it automatically for the required period.

 What happens if a Montana IOLTA account is overdrawn?

-Required — bank overdraft notification required.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify the Office of Disciplinary Counsel.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Montana IOLTA interest go?